Vespr0/Gamma/docs/ArchitectureOverview.md

 - Concept of ENTITY: An entity is the physical body, the rig of an NPC or player, it's a vessel, the players and npcs both have an entity associated to them.

+  - The game has a lot of client entities but only one of those entities is the client player's entity.
+  - The game has a lot of server entities but only one of those entities is the server player's entity.

 - Concept of BACKPACK: The backpack is an abstract concept that allows both NPCS and players to have tools , equip them, unequip them and just have them in general.

 - Concept of ABILITY: Tools have one or more abilities.
 Abilities let you do something when you have a certain tool equipped.
 Both NPCS and Players use the same abilities code,